This page tells you about the biological therapy drug dasatinib and its possible side effects. There is information about

 - Bruising more easily due to a drop in platelets – you may have nosebleeds, bleeding gums after brushing your teeth, or lots of tiny red spots or bruises on your arms or legs (known as petechia)

-- Fluid around the lungs (pleural effusion) in 1 in 4 people (25%) – this can be a serious problem so if you are breathless or have a cough contact your doctor or nurse as soon as possible
+- Fluid around the lungs (pleural effusion) affects 1 in 4 people (25%) – this can be a serious problem so if you are breathless or have a cough contact your doctor or nurse straight away

-- Tiredness (fatigue) in 1 out of 5 people (20%) during and after treatment – most people find their energy levels are back to normal within 6 months to a year
+- Tiredness and weakness (fatigue) occurs in 1 out of 5 people (20%) during and after treatment – most people find their energy levels are back to normal within 6 months to a year

 - Problems with sleeping

 - Depression – let your doctor or nurse know if you feel depressed

 - Feeling and being sick happens in 1 in 5 (20%) people but this is usually well controlled with anti sickness medicines.
 Let your doctor or nurse know if it is not controlled

 - Bone and muscle pain affect 1 out of 10 people (10%)